Natuworkguy/InGame/README.md

 # InGame 🎮

-**InGame** is a lightweight Python library designed to simplify keyboard event handling within a basic GUI window using `tkinter`.
+**InGame** is a lightweight Python library designed to simplify UI making within a basic GUI window using `tkinter`.
 It enables developers to easily register and trigger events based on key presses with clean, decorator-based syntax.

 ---